 In her manifesto, Li Edelkoort challenged “How can a product that needs to be sown, grown, harvested, combed, spun, knitted, cut and stitched, finished, printed, labelled, packaged and transported cost a couple of Euros?”

-Take a moment to consider how much you pay for mid market jeans.
+Take a moment to consider how much you pay for mid-market jeans.
 It takes an average of 1.5 meters to make a pair of jeans using finished denim at an average cost of 3$ per meter.
-It takes approx 1.5 lbs of raw cotton to make a pair of jeans and at present in the 2016 market cotton costs approx $0.68 per pound.
+It takes approximately 1.5 lbs of raw cotton to make a pair of jeans and at present in the 2016 market cotton costs approximately $0.68 per pound.
 That’s $1 worth of treated cotton per jean.
-Now with this small figure try and imagine how much a cotton farmer earns for the unprocessed raw cotton plant!
+Now with this small figure try and imagine how much a cotton farmer earns for the unprocessed raw cotton plant.

-After the cotton balls are harvested they are treated for contamination (dirt, twigs, non organic material) and processed into raw cotton fibres which are then spun into yarn.
-These raw cotton yarns then go through an indigo dying process called “rope dying” where they are dipped through vats of water based chemicals and dyes.
-A responsible denim mill would have an effluent water treatment system which would separate the dyes and chemicals from the water and recycle that clean water back into the factory for continued use, avoiding local river contamination and the over consumption of the regions limited water supply.
+After the cotton balls are harvested they are treated for contamination (dirt, twigs, non organic material) and processed into raw cotton fibres, which are then spun into yarn.
+These raw cotton yarns then go through an indigo dying process called rope dying where they are dipped through vats of water based chemicals and dyes.
+A responsible denim mill would have an effluent water treatment system separating the dyes and chemicals from the water, which would then be recycled back into the factory for continued use, avoiding local river contamination and the over consumption of the regions limited water supply.

 Next the yarns are spun into threads and used to weave denim fabric.
 The rolls of fabric are then rinsed again and treated with a finishing process.
 The raw fabric is then ready to be cut and sewn into garments.
-Jeans are sewn with raw denim which is very dark, stiff and flat looking.
-In order to achieve the various indigo shades and the vintage aesthetic the garments are washed and treated at a laundry plant.
+Jeans are sewn with raw denim which is very dark, stiff and flat in texture.
+In order to achieve the various indigo shades and the typical vintage aesthetic the garments are washed and treated at a laundry plant.
 This process involves garment washing in huge laundry machines and often with more chemicals.
-Finally the consumption of water will continue as the consumer washes the jeans over their lifetime.
+Finally, after the consumer makes the purchase, the consumption of water will continue as the jeans are washed in domestic washing machines.

-It becomes a bit overwhelming to think of the natural resources used to make jeans, not to mention the intensive labour.
+It becomes a bit overwhelming to think of the natural resources used to make denim apparel, not to mention the intensive labour.
 You might begin to appreciate the true cost of clothing and ask how many pairs of jeans do I really need?

 Recycling denim and textiles is the only way to close the loop on clothing’s linear lifecycle.
 Some denim brands are developing innovative ways of recycling old denim into new denim garments.
 The process is really exciting and you can check out how this is done in the factory on this video link.
 The post consumer waste (PCW) denim garments are deconstructed into scraps and shredded into raw cotton again, just like how it began.
 This cotton fibre is then blended with virgin cotton to ensure good tensile strength and woven into new denim fabric.
-By cutting out the agricultural process, jeans crafted with at least 15 percent recycled cotton save as much water as the entire manufacturing process consumes.
-Many denim brands are taking more responsibility and you can find more ranges which have used sustainable processes like reduced water consumption, recycled cotton, recycled polyester and BCI cotton (better cotton initiative-which gives support to cotton farmers).
+By cutting out the agricultural process, jeans crafted with at least 15% recycled cotton saves as much water as the entire manufacturing process consumes.
+Many denim brands are taking more responsibility and you can research more collections that have practiced a sustainable processes such as reduced water process, recycled cotton, recycled polyester and BCI cotton (Better Cotton Initiative-which gives support to cotton farmers).
 Another point to consider is that whilst organic cotton is considerably better, it still needs the same volume of water to grow and process.

-I myself have more pairs of jeans than I have fingers to count them on!
-Of the jeans which were questionable fashion choices or simply (and sadly) no longer fit, I donate to charity shops or hand down to friends.
-I have at least three pairs of thread bare jeans which I have worn for nearly half a decade but I just cannot give up on them!
+I myself have more pairs of jeans than I have fingers to count them on, but I have drastically curbed the consumption habit.
+Of the jeans which were questionable fashion choices or simply (and sadly) no longer fit, I donate to charity shops or share to slimmer friends (sickening to see your Bestie in your beloved indigo which you didn’t have a chance of ever fitting into again).
+I have at least three pairs of thread bare jeans that I have worn for over half a decade but I just cannot give up on them.
 They have been busted, mended, re-dyed, reinvented and continue to be worn with love and sentiment.

-If you are investing in a really good pair of jeans talk to the sales assistants about long lasting fabrics which are hard-wearing and keep their shape.
+If you are investing in a really good pair of jeans talk to the sales assistants about long lasting fabrics that are hard-wearing and keep their shape.
 If you buy raw denim jeans, consider you should only wash them once or twice a year, as you would an outerwear coat.
-This will maintain the colour fastness and you will wear out the indigo surface naturally.
-If you find your friends distancing themselves from you it may be time to consider “freshening up” your five pockets!
+This practice will maintain the colour fastness and you will wear out the indigo surface naturally.
+If you find your friends distancing themselves from you it may be time to consider ‘freshening up’ your five-pockets.
 You can spot clean stains, air them out and even store them in the freezer for a few days to kill off any bacteria.

 Many denim brands are offering an up-cycling or repair service where you can have hardware and zips replaced or seams reinforced.
-Considering what I know now on the denim making process I could never bring myself to buy cheap fast fashion jeans which would be likely to rip or lose their shape in no time.
+Considering what I know now on the denim making process I could never bring myself to buy cheap fast fashion jeans because I am too aware of the likely negative impacts their production may have had on the environment, and they would be likely to rip or lose their shape in no time.
 Jeans are a wardrobe staple and if invested in should feel and look great for years.

 *(References World Health Organisation and UNICEF Joint Monitoring Programme (JMP).
 (2015) Progress on Drinking Water and Sanitation, 2015 Update and MDG Assessment.)